simplic-systems/sql-dotnet/README.md

 ### Tokenizer

+The tokenizer takes the input sql code and makes build tokens.
+E.g.: `SELECT A FROM B` will be splitted into `<SELECT> <A> <FROM> <B>`.

+*Involved files*

+1. */Compiler/Tokenizer/Tokenizer.cs* Tokenizer core
+2. */Compiler/Tokenizer/ParserConfiguration.cs* Configuration files for token generating

 ### Syntax-Tree-Builder (AST)

+The syntaxtree builder classifies all token in the `Build` method and creates the `Abstract-Syntax-Tree (AST)`.
+In this steps first Sql sematic analysis will be done.
+The result is a tree build of `SyntaxTreeNodes`.
+Also conditions and other expressions will be resolved using the `Shuntig-Yard` algorithm.

+*Involved files*

+1. */Compiler/SyntaxTree/SyntaxTreeBuilder.cs* Main tree builder
+2. */Compiler/SyntaxTree/Nodes/\** All node definitions
+1. */Compiler/SyntaxTree/Factory/SyntaxTreeFactory.cs* Token classification
+3. */Compiler/SyntaxTree/ShuntingYard.cs* Shunting Yard algorithm

 ### Sematic-Analysis

+_Not yet implemented_

 ### SIQL-Generator/Compiler

+Takes the optimized and generated `AST` and compiles it to `SIQL` code.

+1. */Compiler/ILCompiler/SIQLCompiler.cs* Main compiler

 ## Runtime

-The `runtime` is responsible to execute `SIQL` code and call the `IQueryExefutor` interface/implementation.
+The `runtime` is responsible to execute `SIQL` code and call the `IQueryExecutor` interface/implementation.